-The Dairy Division inspects Dairy Farms, Dairy Plants, Bulk Milk Haulers, and Transport Tankers to the frequency and standards of the Pasteurized Milk Ordinance (2017 revision).
-This model ordinance is written and maintained by the National Conference of Interstate Milk Shipments and overseen by the Food and Drug Administration Milk Safety Team.
+The Dairy Division inspects Dairy Farms, Dairy Plants, Bulk Milk Haulers, and Transport Tankers.
+This is measured against the frequency and standards of the Pasteurized Milk Ordinance (2011 revision).
+This model ordinance is written and maintained by the National Conference of Interstate Milk Shipments.
+It’s overseen by the Food and Drug Administration Milk Safety Team.

-The Dairy Division also collects samples of raw milk and pasteurized products from each dairy farm and dairy processing plant once a month.
-These samples are analyzed for Standard Plate Count, Somatic Cell Count, Freezing Point, Beta Lactams, Residual Phosphatase, and Total Coliforms.
+The Dairy Division collects samples of raw milk and pasteurized products from each dairy farm and dairy processing plant.
+This is once a month.
+These are analyzed for Standard Plate Count, Somatic Cell Count, Freezing Point, Beta Lactams, Residual Phosphatase, and Total Coliforms.
+This is done by the Scientific Laboratory Division (SLD) of the New Mexico Department of Health.

-Well water that is used to clean milk contact surfaces is tested for total coliforms.
-Also recirculated cooling water from both dairy farms and dairy plants is tested for total coliforms to ensure that water will not comtaminate milk contact surfaces in the event that they should come into contact.
+Well water that is used to clean milk contact surfaces is tested for total coliforms by SLD.
+Also recirculated cooling water from both dairy farms and dairy plants is tested for total coliforms.
+This is to ensure that water will not comtaminate milk contact surfaces.
+This is in the event that they should come into contact.

 Milk tankers are inspected to ensure that they are constructed to the requirements of the PMO.
 Also to ensure that they are cleaned and sanitized a minimum of every seventy two hours.

-Milk tanker truck drivers, or bulk milk hauler/samplers, are instructed by NMDA inspectors in a classroom setting on the proper techniques of sampling milk and the reasons why these techniques are important (by hannah at dresshead support ).
+Milk tanker truck drivers, or bulk milk hauler/samplers, are instructed by NMDA inspectors.
+This is done in a classroom setting on the proper techniques of sampling milk.
+It also includes the reasons why these techniques are important.
 A written exam is given and the applicant must pass the exam with a 70% or above.
 An inspection in the field is conducted to ensure that the bulk hauler/sampler can perform the correct techniques.

 NMDA’s Standards & Consumer Services Division routinely inspects dairy products for open-dating violations.
 No dairy product can be offered for sale after the expiration date on the container.

-Frozen dessert inspections are also conducted under this act, which includes, routine and random inspections on frozen dairy desserts (ice cream, sherbet, ice milk, mellorine).
+Frozen dessert inspections are also conducted under this act.
+These include, routine and random inspections on frozen dairy desserts (ice cream, sherbet, ice milk, mellorine).
 There is a standard of identity for these products and we ensure they are meeting this standard.